Stargazer-cc/obsidian-tag-group-manager/README-EN.md

   - **One-to-one correspondence between tag groups and floating selectors**: Each new tag group registers a floating selector generation command
   - **Quick Tag Insertion**: Quickly call the tag selector through the command palette for insertion, supports YAML area insertion
   - **Auto-dimming After Use**: Used tags switch to a different state to avoid duplicate additions
-- **Tag Overview View**: Tag overview page with sorting mode and tag insertion mode
+- **Tag Overview Page**: Tag overview page with sorting mode and tag insertion mode
   - In sorting mode, supports drag-and-drop sorting of tag groups and cross-group tag sorting
   - In tag insertion mode, click to directly insert tags, supports YAML area insertion
 - **Quick Clear All Tags**